 As loyal readers know, we do everything in our power to avoid buying bottled water as we travel through the Americas.
 Since the beginning of our little road trip we’ve poured water into re-useable plastic vessels (CamelBak bottles or Nalgene bottles) and used our SteriPEN to purify the contents.
 This saves us money and has meant we’ve avoided leaving tens of thousands of empty plastic bottles in our wake as we travel.
-But as the health news about plastic bottles goes from bad to worse we’ve finally ditched the plastic and shifted to stainless steel Hydro Flask insulated bottles – and we’ve got 10 of their new 32 oz. bottles to give away to you too.
+But as the health news about plastic bottles goes from bad to worse we’ve finally ditched the plastic and shifted to stainless steel Hydro Flask insulated bottles.

 Ditching our reusable plastic water bottles (finally)

 A few years ago warnings emerged about bisphenol A (aka BPA) which is a chemical that’s been used to manufacture all sorts of plastic products since the 1960s.
 New research showed that BPA can seep into food or beverages stored in containers made with BPA.
 Once in your body, some studies have shown that BPA can lead to cancer, miscarriages and other medical problems.

 The plastic-making industry, including makers of water bottles like the type we’ve used for years, shifted to a new formula with no BPA.
 However, the chemical that replaced the BPA, something confusingly called BPS, has been shown to disrupt hormones and wreak health havoc as well.

 We drink out of our water bottles every day so, yeah, clearly it was time for us to ditch our reusable plastic water bottles once and for all.
 Plenty of stainless steel and glass water bottles are now on the market, in part as a response to fears about BPA and BPS.
 We chose Hydro Flask after reading this piece from Outside magazine which convinced us that these things were tough enough for our Journey.